Skip to content

 For boolean, integer string and decimal, the obvious Java types are used.
 BigDecimal is used instead of double because FHIR recommends a decimal of basis 10.

 The types, uri, url, canonical, base64Binary, code, oid, id and markdown are based on the FHIRPath system type System.String, which means they have an internal value of type string, but can have extensions, like all other primitive FHIR types.
-For that types, a thin wrapper is used in case no extension is given.
-That wrapper is necessary in order to differentiate them from plain Java strings.
+For these types, a thin wrapper is used in case, no extension is given.
+This wrapper is necessary in order to differentiate it from plain Java strings.
 The wrapper itself is a Java class, extending the FhirType protocol to deliver the type and the internal value.
 The wrapper class costs 16 bytes of heap space.
-For that reason, instances of uri are 16 bytes bigger than instances of string.
+For this reason, instances of uri are 16 bytes bigger than instances of string.

 The type date is represented with the help of the three java.time types Year, YearMonth and LocalDate, one for each precision the date type supports.
 Keeping track of the precision is important for FHIR date and dateTime types and the java.time types are a perfect fit here.